nekoteoj/cse282-nutriomics-project/README.md

 ## Testing

-We integrated Catch2 framework with CTest.
+We integrated Catch2 framework with `CTest`.
 To run the test, the following command can be used.

 ```sh